HLR/DomiKnowS/docs/Getting Started/evaluation.md

 ##### Multiclass Metric:

 Multiclass concepts have more evaluation methods.
 That is why it is useful to define a custom metric for multiclass concepts.
 However, the default metric will output a comprehensive list of evaluations that includes:
-- the confusion matrix
+- The confusion matrix
-- micro f1, precision, recall, and accuracy for individual labels
+- Micro f1, precision, recall, and accuracy for individual labels
-- macro f1, precision, recall, and accuracy for the concept
+- Macro f1, precision, recall, and accuracy for the concept
 _________
 #### Defining Custom Metrics: